zimolzak/psci-resource-proposal/README.md

 1. Determine what diagnostic safety tools already exist at the medical center.
-For example, what diagnostic tests already have a system in place to promote closed-loop follow-up of abnormals?
+For example, what diagnostic tests already have a system in place to promote closed-loop follow-up of abnormal test results?
 Or, what data display or dashboard platforms already exist, which could be reused for new e-triggers?